DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/LMG/ReactWebApp.md

 1. The search bar on the top right hand corner of the grid can be used as a wild card search across all records.
 1. On click of all header column cells, the data within the column can be toggled to sort ascending or descending
 1. For all header column cells, clicking on the ellipsis will display more functionality that can be applied to the selected column.
 1. All data is displayed within this grid.
-For views that support line edit, double click on any row will enable all cells for edit (except for the one's configured to not allow edit)
 1. The number of rows displayed within the page can be toggled within this option
 1. The arrow keys can be used to traverse between all data within the grid list.